 Illegal/criminal activities will be referred to the appropriate law enforcement agency.

-All students and staff are required to sign the Acceptable Use Agreement Form.
+All students and staff are required to sign the Responsible Use Agreement Form.
 By signing the user agreement and/or parent permission form, the student or staff member has agreed to abide by Board policy governing access to technology resources.